Ionis Pharmaceuticals Inc (IONS) Director Joseph Klein III Sells 3,000 Shares

-Ionis Pharmaceuticals Inc (NASDAQ:IONS) Director Joseph Klein III sold 3,000 shares of the firm’s stock in a transaction dated Saturday, December 29th.
-The stock was sold at an average price of $50.56, for a total value of $151,680.00.
-Following the sale, the director now owns 12,939 shares of the company’s stock, valued at $654,195.84.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Ionis Pharmaceuticals Inc (NASDAQ:IONS) Director Joseph Klein III sold 3,000 shares of Ionis Pharmaceuticals stock in a transaction on Friday, December 29th.
+The shares were sold at an average price of $50.56, for a total value of $151,680.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Joseph Klein III also recently made the following trade(s):